Community Health

 BLOOD PRESSURE

-Blood pressure is the amount of pressure sustained in your circulatory system.
-It is measured with a stethoscope generally while seated and at rest.
-High blood pressure increases the risk for stroke and heart disease, and low blood pressure can cause dizziness and possibly lead to losing consciousness.
-Ensuring blood pressure is within a normal limit is part of living a cardiac strong life.
-Details on blood pressure ranges are listed below, be sure to visit your primary care physician for further assessment.
+Blood pressure reflects the force exerted by blood within your circulatory system and is typically measured using a stethoscope while you are seated and at rest.
+High blood pressure heightens the risk of stroke and heart disease, while low blood pressure may lead to dizziness and fainting.
+Maintaining blood pressure within a normal range is crucial for cardiac health.
+Below, you'll find details on blood pressure ranges.
+For a comprehensive assessment, please consult your primary care physician.

 BLOOD SUGAR